Harshrwt/redrushwars/README.md

 ## Installation

 First make sure you have Red Bot V3 installed.
+Instructions to install Red Bot can be found [here](https://github.com/Cog-Creators/Red-DiscordBot#installation).

 Next add my repo using the following command: